Salable/Salable-Web-Components/README.md

 pnpm add @salable/react-library
 ```

-These commands will install the respective libraries and add them as dependencies in your `package.json` file.
+These commands will install and add the respective libraries as dependencies in your `package.json` file.

 ## Usage Examples